April Masini

-April Masini is an American advice columnist and advocate for the television and film industry.
+April Masini, widely known as Ask April, is an American advice columnist and marketing strategist who helped revive Hawaii's film industry by relocating Baywatch as Baywatch Hawaii, brokering the Blue Crush deal, and co-chairing the host committee for the 1998 Miss Universe Pageant in Hawaii.

 Relationship advice

 Masini is an advice columnist and commentator who offers dating and relationship advice to people of different ages, ethnicities, and sexual orientations, often supporting traditional gender roles and arguing that the feminist movement has damaged relationships in America.
 Her advice for women on relationships, marriage, and sex has appeared in articles in Glamour, Ebony, Cosmopolitan, Woman's Day, SheKnows.com, and Brides.
 Her writing on a range of topics has also appeared in Bustle, Women's Health, Men's Health, Medical Daily, and as a sex advice columnist at AskMen.

 Masini has answered more than 27,500 questions on her RelationshipAdviceForum.com, where she responds under her “Ask April” persona.
 In 2018 Relationship Advice Forum took a six-year hiatus, reopening in September 2025.

 Masini has appeared as a guest on The Wall Street Journals podcast "Do Men Still Have to Pay on the First Date?" and The O'Reilly Factor, as well as host of Everything You Need to Know in 2006.
 Masini has been consulted on financial issues in dating and marriage and on workplace issues by GoBankingRates and TheStreet.

+TD Bank introduced its ‘The Love & Money’ campaign to customers and the media, with this description: “April Masini, renowned relationship expert and author of the 'AskApril' advice column, will analyze the results of the TD Bank survey and serve as the TD Bank Relationship Expert to the media.”

+Procter & Gamble announced in The Wall Street Journal that April Masini, “a rare thought leader,” had become the dating expert for their ‘The Voice of Experience’ campaign.”